cicsdev/cics-java-liberty-springboot-jms/README.md

     - `A CWWKT0016I: Web application available (default_host): http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-jms-0.1.0`
     - `I SRVE0292I: Servlet Message - [com.ibm.cicsdev.springboot.jms-0.1.0]:.Initializing Spring embedded WebApplicationContext`

-2. Copy the context root from message CWWKT0016I along with the REST service suffix 'send?data=I LOVE CICS' into you web browser. e.g. `http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.jms-0.1.0/send?data=I LOVE CICS`.
+2. Copy the context root from message CWWKT0016I along with the REST service suffix `send/SPRING.QUEUE?data=I LOVE CICS` into you web browser. e.g. `http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.jms-0.1.0/send/SPRING.QUEUE?data=I LOVE CICS`.

-3. Check if the specified TSQ has the information you expected by executing the CICS command "CEBR SPRINGQ".
+3. Check if the specified TSQ has the information you expected by executing the CICS 3270 command `CEBR SPRINGQ`.
 For this example, you should just see one `I LOVE CICS` in TSQ SPRINGQ.

-The other one is roll backed because of meeting exceptions when receiving messages.
+4. Check that the Spring MDP Bean has been driven by viewing the messages in the Liberty messages.log

 ## License